Economy of Greater Cleveland

 Integrity sculpture at the Federal Reserve Bank of Cleveland.

-The economy of Greater Cleveland is diverse, but is based on healthcare, banking, finance, education, insurance, manufacturing, sports, and tech.
-The metropolitan area based in Cleveland is the 33rd largest in the country, and is home to over 2 million people.
+The economy of Greater Cleveland is diverse, based on healthcare, banking, finance, education, insurance, manufacturing, sports, and tech.
+The metropolitan area based in Cleveland is the 25th largest in the country, and is home to over 2.9 million people.
+An August 2026 analyst report by PNC found that Cleveland outperformed the state of Ohio in job growth, making Cleveland the economic leader in the state for economic growth.